 The Board of William Hill remains committed to high standards of corporate governance.

-We consider to be central to the effective management of the business and to maintaining the confidence of investors.
+We consider good corporate governance to be central to the effective management of the business and to maintaining the confidence of investors.

 Board role and structure

 William Hill has an effective Board whose role is to take collective responsibility for both leadership and driving the long-term and sustainable success of the Company.
 In order to support the Board in the discharge of its duties, there is a formal framework of Committees of the Board.
-This year the Board established an additional Board Committee, the Transformation Oversight Committee, to provide additional independent oversight during the Group’s transformation programme.
 The Board of William Hill remains committed to high standards of corporate governance, which we consider to be vital to the effective management of the business and to maintaining the confidence of investors.
 We have a defined framework of roles and responsibilities in place to support the Board’s operation.

-Throughout 2017, and up to the date of this report, the Company satisfied the Code requirements that at least half the Board, excluding the Chairman, should comprise Non-executive Directors determined by the Board to be independent.
+Throughout the year, the Company satisfied the Code requirements that at least half the Board, excluding the Chairman, should comprise Non-executive Directors determined by the Board to be independent.

-The proportion of women members of the Board as 31 December 2017 stood at 30%.
+The proportion of women members of the Board as at 2 January 2019 stood at 25%.
+This will increase to 38% following the appointment of Lynne Weedall in July.
+The Board recognises the benefits of a diverse composition, including diversity of gender, social and ethnic backgrounds, cognitive and personal strengths, and a range and balance of skills, knowledge and experience.
 The Board continues to monitor composition of the Board, and is committed to ensuring that all appointments are made on the grounds of merit against specific role criteria.
 The Board is monitoring the various initiatives to further increase the diversity of boards and remains mindful of the considerable benefits greater diversity offers.
 The Board commits to review its approach to diversity regularly in the context of an evolving market approach and good practice.

 Articles of association